ZosoV/PathPlanningACO/README.md

     Individual.cs
 ````
 ### Testing
-The folder `.\Testing` contains some function for testing the algorithms.
+The folder `.\Testing` contains some functions for testing the algorithms.
 First, the `TestACO.cs` have the function that comprobe the functionability of ACOv0 alone.

 ```
 \Testing